Fully Dynamic Algorithm for Constrained Submodular Optimization: Preliminaries

-The problem of maximizing a function $f$ under a \emph{cardinality constraint $k$} is defined as selecting a set $S \subseteq V$ with $|S| \le k$ so as to maximize $f(S)$.
+\paragraph*{Submodularity under a cardinality constraint.} The problem of maximizing a function $f$ under a \emph{cardinality constraint $k$} is defined as selecting a set $S \subseteq V$ with $|S| \le k$ so as to maximize $f(S)$.
 We will use $\OPT$ to refer to such a maximum value of $f$.